adazza-daniel/adazza-gradle/README.md

 versions, ie. 2.11.11 or 2.12.1 are not to be used).
 All other values passed to this project property are invalid and cause a failure in Gradle.
 If no version is provided, the Scala 2.12 is used by default.

+## Releasing: Using last tag
+In the scenario, where the tag is already created but you want to go through the release process, you can use the "Last Tag Strategy".
+This is particularly, useful for us because we publish artifacts for both scala 2.11 and 2.12 for certain libraries (currently Spark is not using scala 2.12).

+    git tag v1.0.0
+    ./gradlew -Prelease.useLastTag=true final